hyperledger/fabric-ca/docs/source/clientcli.rst

           --enrollment.attrs stringSlice   A list of comma-separated attribute requests of the form <name>[:opt] (e.g. foo,bar:opt)
-          --enrollment.label string        Label to use in HSM operations --enrollment.profile string      Name of the signing profile to use in issuing the certificate -H, --home string                    Client's home directory (default "$HOME/.fabric-ca-client") --id.affiliation string          The identity's affiliation
+          --enrollment.label string        Label to use in HSM operations --enrollment.profile string      Name of the signing profile to use in issuing the certificate --enrollment.type string         The type of enrollment request: 'x509' or 'idemix' (default "x509") -H, --home string                    Client's home directory (default "$HOME/.fabric-ca-client") --id.affiliation string          The identity's affiliation
           --id.attrs stringSlice           A list of comma-separated attributes of the form <name>=<value> (e.g. foo=foo1,bar=bar1)